cathei/Svelto.ECS.Schema/docs/basic-indexes.md

 Note that you can use foreach loop to iterate indices.

 ### Summary
 We learned how to define and iterate through Indexes.
-Lastly, **DO NOT** call `IndexedDB.Update` for indexable component while iterating through index query with it.
-It is undefined behaviour.
-If you have to, consider using `StateMachine` instead, which will be the [Next Document](basic-state-machines.md).
+Lastly, it is valid to call `IndexedDB.Update` to filter while iterating it, **only if you're changing the currently iterating index**.
+Otherwise it will result in undefined behaviour.
+Or you could consider using `StateMachine` instead, which will be the [Next Document](basic-state-machines.md).